 There is no need to get hot under the collar when you decide to learn how to sew a collar for the first time.
-Simple sewing steps to follow and the right pattern instructions will make any collar far easier to tackle and sew with confidence.
+This tutorial will give you some simple sewing steps to follow along with the right pattern instructions.
+Make sewing collars far easier to tackle and sew with confidence!

 This article will show you how to sew a basic collar and then discuss how to attach it to a collar stand or flat neckline.

 Step 1 - Cutting and Marking

 Cut out the collar according to your shirt or dress pattern.
 You will need a front and back for the collar.

 Ensure you follow the pattern directions for the fabric grainline and mark and notches or marking.
 The reason for these grain markings is to ensure the curve of the collar is part of the cross-grain of the fabric.
 This gives it more stretch and elasticity.

 Cut a piece of fusible interfacing or lining for the collar using the pattern piece.
 The interfacing should be smaller than the fabric.
 It is usually reduced by the width of the seam allowance in order to reduce bulk.

 Depending on your pattern the interfacing may be attached to one or both sides of the collar.
 The interfacing's main purpose is to add some stiffness to the inside, on the underside, of the collar.
 If you also need to add it to the outside of the collar, ensure you are using top-quality interfacing that does not wrinkle the fabric once fused.